Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/argocd.md

 To implement GitOps in our delivery pipeline, we use ArgoCD, a declarative, continuous delivery tool for Kubernetes and OpenShift.
 ArgoCD allows you to define the desired state of your applications in Git repositories and ensures that your OpenShift cluster matches this state.

-By continuously monitoring your applications, ArgoCD automatically synchronizes the live state to the desired state specified in Git, providing automated deployments and tracking of application versions.

 This seamless integration with GitOps practices ensures that our applications are always up-to-date and that any changes are managed through a robust version control system.

 ## How to configure Argo CD - Tenant Concept